Introduction

 In the example below we take data that is in the long format and make it wide.
 We are using the data directly above for 80th percentiles and we want to reshape it into a wide format where each row is the preferred cola and each column is the cola rated.

-- Click the Calculation button and draw an output on the page.
+- Click Calculation > Custom in the Toolbar and draw an output on the page.

-- In the R CODE box paste in the below code.
+- In the R Code box paste in the below code.
 Note the comments (prefaced with a #) are there to explain what the code does so you can modify it for your own needs.
+The input for this is the long-format data in the snapshot directly above.

 #load reshape library if not done earlier in code